 Inspire employees' children & help the community

-Inspire staff high school or college-aged children to participate in one day ideation where they come up with a plan on how to help our communities and the company.
-Present the ideas and the company implements the best idea.
+Inspire staff high school or college-aged children to participate in one-day sessions where they come up with a plan on how to help our communities and the company.
+Present the ideas, and the company implements the best idea.

-Recognize employees for coming up with great ideas in your ideation program.In 2014 I took initiative in developing an API and backend system that would assist in real-time notifications of project and work status.
+Recognize employees for coming up with great ideas in your ideation program.In 2014, I took the initiative in developing an API and backend system that would assist in real-time notifications of project and work status.
 I submitted this as a project proposal after rapid prototyping.
 The next thing I get is a direct call from the CTO and CIO telling me that this is a product quality item and that they want to develop it for resale.
 I helped head the team to bring out the product.
-When it was pilot tested it was purchased by three of our largest clients.
-Not that long after I was actually presented a bonus check and plaque by the CEO at my own office during a town hall.
-Highlight of my career.We are a fairly new company and quite early on in my career with them I felt I made a big impact in how the company worked.
+When it was pilot tested, it was purchased by three of our largest clients.
+Not that long after, I was presented a bonus check and plaque by the CEO at my own office during a town hall.
+Highlight of my career.We are a fairly new company, and quite early on in my career with them, I felt I made a big impact in how the company worked.
 I scripted a program that made our system much more efficient.
-My supervisor was impressed and immediately took it to one of the higher ups.
-Being a fresh out of college and entry level employee this really meant a lot.
-An email was sent out thanking me in front of other coworkers and a few months down the line I was offered a promotion in the programming department.
+My supervisor was impressed and immediately took it to one of the higher-ups.
+Being fresh out of college and an entry-level employee, it really meant a lot.
+An email was sent out thanking me in front of other coworkers, and a few months down the line, I was offered a promotion in the programming department.
 It felt amazing and gave me a lot of hope about my future.

-Similar to how Google used to have their 20% program, allow teams to form on a biannual basis to come up with new ideas and question old habits in a hackathon.
+Similar to how Google used to have their 20% program, it allows teams to form on a biannual basis to come up with new ideas and question old habits in a hackathon.
 You can use tools to manage the hackathon and follow processes like business model canvas.
-Recognize employees for creating new programs in the company that fix problems.
+Recognize employees for creating new programs in the company that fixes problems.